nmehta001/notes/money/mse-academy/1_good_spending_decisions.md

 #### Case Study

 You are buying a vacuum cleaner at £100.
-You need to borrow money to buy it, and have the following choices for loans.
+You need to borrow money to buy it and have the following choices for loans.
 Which loan option would you choose?

 - Loan 1: Pay £120 back at the end of the year
 - Loan 2: Pay £115 back at the end of the year